PrimaveraDeveloper/lithium/ref/hydrogen-2.0/Taskbox.md

 The `HttpHandler<T>` it's an abstract class to help the implementation of an handler to perform http requests.

-## Pipebox Workers Manager
+## Taskbox Workers Manager

-### `IPipeboxWorkersManager`
+### `ITaskboxWorkersManager`
-The `IPipeboxWorkersManager` is integrated with the .NET Core dependency injection engine, so it can be easily used in any .NET Core project, in particular the ASP.NET Core projects.
+The `ITaskboxWorkersManager` is integrated with the .NET Core dependency injection engine, so it can be easily used in any .NET Core project, in particular the ASP.NET Core projects.

-This component is responsible for distributing configurations to an `IPipeboxWorker` and for managing all the `IPipeboxWorkers`, starting and stoping them as necessary.
-It can also be defined as an engine of `IPipeboxWorkers`.
-The `IPipeboxWorkersManager` configuration is defined by the PipeboxWorkersConfig.
-This implementation contains all the configurations needed for the `IPipeboxWorkersManager` .
-Here you can define the number of `IPipeboxWorkers` that will be running simultaneously and the waiting time for `IPipeboxWorker` when the pool is full.
+This component is responsible for distributing configurations to an `ITaskboxWorker` and for managing all the `ITaskboxWorkers`, starting and stoping them as necessary.
+It can also be defined as an engine of `ITaskboxWorkers`.
+The `ITaskboxWorkersManager` configuration is defined by the TaskboxOptions.
+This implementation contains all the configurations needed for the `ITaskboxWorkersManager` .
+Here you can define the number of `ITaskboxWorkers` that will be running simultaneously and the waiting time for `ITaskboxWorker` when the pool is full.

-### `IPipeboxWorker`
+### `ITaskboxWorker`

 As the name implies, this is the worker component, it implements the [BackgroundService](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.hosting.backgroundservice?view=dotnet-plat-ext-3.0).

-When the `IPipeboxWorkersManager` starts a `IPipeboxWorker` it gives to the worker:
+When the `ITaskboxWorkersManager` starts a `ITaskboxWorker` it gives to the worker:
 - A `PipeboxConfig`
 - The event
 - The pipeline id to be executed

-The `IPipeboxWorker` is responsible for instantiating, configuring and executing a Pipebox.
+The `ITaskboxWorker` is responsible for instantiating, configuring and executing a Pipebox.

 The worker actions are `StartWorkerAsync`, `StopWorkerAsync`.